Yup, change can be challenging.

 To see if you can shift your perspective and allow new, unforeseen potentials to show themselves, start bringing consciousness to the challenges in your life.
 See if the act of looking at things from multiple angles allows for things to change in miraculous ways, with minimal effort and discomfort.
 Take responsibility for your role in challenges and be willing to look at how habitual patterning may have contributed to each situation.

-Brains are truly amazing things, however, they don’t have all the answers.
+While brains are truly amazing things, they don’t have all the answers.
 Humans minds are full of inter-generational beliefs, wounds, projections, collective norms, and all kinds of other goodies that get in the way of creatively feeling your way to a solution.

 Sometimes you don’t want to face impending changes, so you ignore the urges in your heart and soul and rationalize reasons not to change.
 It feels easier to push through discomfort or deny pain by thinking it out rather than feeling it out.
 That’s okay, it’s natural to want to avoid hurtful situations or revelations.
 Eventually the urges to change knock a little louder until you’re forced to listen.